• Skip to primary navigation

 Labelled ingredients needed to make Rocket and Sunchoke Salad.

-How to prepare Sunchokes
+How to Prepare Sunchokes

 1. Sunchokes come in knobbly, odd shapes so sometimes it is difficult to know where to start.
 Begin by cutting off any obvious blemishes and brown bits.